akuklev/HOCC/README.md

 freshness marker) and generate a vector of length `n' = n + 1`.

 In this work, we propose to introduce inductive types indexed over more general entities than inductive types themselves.
-We will call these entities indexes.
-Indexes are inductive types endowed with a (correct by construction, inductively generated) structure of a Reedy category with connections.
+We will call these entities index types.
+Index types are inductive types endowed with a (correct by construction, inductively generated) structure of a Reedy category with connections.
 We built upon an unpublished idea of Conor McBride presented in his Topos Institute Lecture